 Acknowledgment systems: Implement graduated acknowledgment requirements:

-For critical policies (Tier 1): Require digital signature acknowledgment with verification questions to confirm understanding.
+- Critical policies (Tier 1): Require digital signature acknowledgment with verification questions to confirm understanding.
 For example, after reading an updated data security policy, employees might need to correctly answer 2-3 basic questions about the content before their acknowledgment is recorded.

-For important updates (Tier 2): Implement "read and understood" checkbox confirmation with timestamp and IP address recording for audit purposes.
+- Important updates (Tier 2): Implement “read and understood” checkbox confirmation with timestamp and IP address recording for audit purposes.

-For informational content (Tier 3): Track view statistics without requiring formal acknowledgment, but maintain records of who has accessed the document.
+- Informational content (Tier 3): Track view statistics without requiring formal acknowledgment, but maintain records of who has accessed the document.

 Compliance tracking and reporting: Create automated dashboards for compliance tracking that show: